marek-robak/Drone-2d-custom-gym-env-for-reinforcement-learning/README.md

 Variables dx and dy are the fifth and sixth values from the agent observation space.

+Additionally, the drone is penalized for ending the episode prematurely with -10 penalties.

 ### Environment parameters

 This environment provides several parameters that can change the way it works.